2 Days in Zion National Park: The Complete Guide

 Zion Canyon along the Narrows hike in Zion National Park in Utah

 Most hikers want to see the Wall Street section of the hike, where the canyon walls reach 1500 feet high and the river is only 22 feet across.
 Reaching Wall Street will require hiking in at least three full miles (six miles roundtrip).
-If you plan on hiking this far, you should plan on the hike taking at least four hours.
+If you plan on hiking this far, you should budget at least four hours for this trail.
 Note that hiking can be a lot slower and more challenging, depending on the current and the height of the water, which will vary depending on the season and recent rainfall.

 The Narrows is closed fairly often due to dangerously strong currents in the spring, so if hiking this trail is important to you, I’d try to plan your trip for the late summer or fall.
-And finally, there’s been issues with a toxic cyanobacteria bloom, which acts as a neurotoxin, in the river since the summer of 2020.
+There’s also been recurring issues with a toxic cyanobacteria bloom, which acts as a neurotoxin, in the river since the summer of 2020.

 Zion Canyon along the Narrows in Zion National Park in Utah

-While it seems that adults are likely fine hiking in it so long as they don’t drink or snort the water (although full disclosure: a ranger warned Justin and I against doing it, so we didn’t feel comfortable hiking the trail), children are especially vulnerable to cyanotoxins and should avoid hiking in the water if it’s contaminated (be sure to check the Zion National Park site before your visit to check on the status).
+While it seems that adults are likely fine hiking in it so long as they don’t drink or snort the water, children are especially vulnerable to cyanotoxins and should avoid hiking in the water if it’s contaminated.
+Be sure to check the Zion National Park site before your visit to check on the status before you head to the trailhead.

 2. Observation Point